Electrical Safety Certificate Cost

 What happens if the work is not completed by a registered competent person?

-In this case, a third-party will need to be called in to inspect the work.
+In this case, a third party will need to be called in to inspect the work.
 If this is not possible, then a building control body must be informed.
 They will then inspect and test the newly-finished work or hire someone to do this for them along with conducting the electrical safety report.

 They will then appoint a competent person to complete the job; then once it is complete, a building regulations completion certificate will be handed to the homeowner.

 A homeowner may require a Domestic Electrical Installation Certificate and an Electrical Installation Condition Report if they plan to sell or rent their home, however, it is not a legal requirement to do so.
-This is usually requested by an appointed estate agent who may refuse to let out or sell the home if electrical installations in the property are not compliant with building regulations.

 It can also be used to speed up the buying process by reassuring potential buyers that the property is safe and the electrical installations are up to date – helping them to avoid any additional costs when moving in.
 Buyers may also conduct their own electrical tests for complete assurance before investing in the property.